Funny: The Last of Us

 Joel: Get rid of that.
 Just—

 Ellie: Hold your horses, I wanna see what the fuss is about.
-Why are these pages stuck together?
+Oh... why are these all stuck together?

 Ellie: You're totally fucking with me!